 Additionally, make sure to read our blog on embedded leases for more information.

-Accounting for cloud computing arrangements – what’s changed
+Accounting for software leases and cloud computing contracts – what’s changed

 In 2018, the FASB released new guidance on how companies should account for the implementation and upfront costs associated with cloud computing contracts.
 The standard update, (ASU) 2015-05, Customer’s Accounting for Fees Paid in a Cloud Computing Arrangement, provides clarity on how to address software-as-a-service contracts, which are becoming more common.